-- Better looking design
+- Better-looking design

 - Newer technology

 A curved monitor slightly wraps around the user’s field of view.
 This means that your eyes don’t have to work as hard to see everything on the screen.
 Plus, you don’t have to worry about the connectivity problems and cables that come with syncing up two different displays.
-Curved screens also make it seem as though your field of view is wider because the edges of the screen are pointing inward and directing more light towards you.
+Curved monitors also make it seem as though your field of view is wider because the edges of the screen are pointing inward and directing more light towards you.
 It’s almost like an optical illusion, except one that makes your image look better.

 Curved computer monitors are relatively new to the scene.
 And since — for the most part — they are generally geared towards gamers, these monitors often have great display resolution, refresh rates and contrast ratios that are superior to their flat counterparts.
 That’s ideal for creative work like video or music editing.
 Plus, curved monitors just look cooler.

 If you’re ready to break the mold and go with a curved monitor for your work or home office, you’ll find our recommendations for the best curved monitors below.

 The Artymis feels like it wraps around your entire body and engulfs you in an immersive gaming experience.
 When it comes to playing first-person action games, it’s difficult to beat the gaming experience.
 You’re all in, and that’s exactly what you want from your curved gaming monitor.
 You’ll see more of the landscape in your games which means you’ll be more prepared for anything that comes.
 This gaming experience is worth every penny.